-Figure 4: SCoBots allow to follow their decision process, because of their object centricity and interpretable concepts.
-The decision processes of SCoBots (extracted from the decision trees) with the associated states from a guided SCoBot on Skiing (left), and from normal SCoBots on Pong (middle) and Kangaroo (right).
+Figure 4: Interpretable SCoBots allow to follow their decision process, thanks to their interpretable concepts.
+The states and associated decision processes of SCoBots (extracted from the decision trees) on Skiing (left), and from unguided SCoBots on Pong (middle) and Kangaroo (right).
 For example, in this Skiing state, our SCoBot selects RIGHT, as the signed distance between Player and the (left) Flag1 (on the x axis) is bigger than 15.
 This agent selects the correct action for the right reasons.